Tips For Your Visit

 Fall and spring are peak times for school groups, but family groups are welcome to join the programs if space is available.

 Be sure to stop by the Visitor Barn during your visit, Park Rangers there will greet you and can answer any questions you may have.
-Our Children's Corner has stories, activities, a hands-on touch table, and farm related games and toys to play with.
-The Visitor Barn Bookstore has a great selection of children's books.

 Your experience at the park will be most enjoyable if you are comfortably dressed.
 Make sure that you wear appropriate shoes and clothing.
 Closed-toe shoes are recommended, sneakers or comfortable boots are best.
 Dress for the season, light clothes in summer, layers in spring and fall, and warm coats in winter.

 Don't forget your camera.
 Photos are always a great memento of your park experience.
 Binoculars are great to bring along, too, especially for bird watching along Oxon Cove.

 If you are visiting the park with children, it is often helpful to read a book or two with them about agriculture, nature, wildlife, or early American History.
 Reading can get children very excited about their visit and they really can learn a lot, too.

 The farm animals are domesticated and are friendly and nonthreatening.
 However, please do not pet the farm animals unless you are participating in a program with a Ranger.
 Never walk behind a hooved animal.
 Also, our animals are on a very strict diet, so please don't feed them.
 Do not chase or approach too closely to any of the naturally roaming wildlife.

 Stay back from moving wagons, tractors, and other farm vehicles.
 Do not climb any of the machinery or any of the fences.

 Parking is available in the parking lot as you enter the park on Bald Eagle Road.
 Gravel roads are for farm equipment and National Park Service vehicles only.